meixuan-stephanie/Taxonomy-of-Faults-in-Deep-Learning-Related-Jobs/README.md

 * Wrong amount and type of pooling in convolutional layer
 * Layers’ dimensions mismatch
 > Missing/Redundant/Wrong Layer

+eg.layers not suited for the type of input they are processing.
+Please note that this fault represents a layer misplaced or mistakenly selected to get a low accuracay.
+The solution here is to add, remove or change a type of specific layer to improve the performance, rather than changing the whole model.

 * Missing dropout layer
 * Missing normalisation layer
 * Missing softmax layer